LukasKorotaj/grubomarchy/README.md

 ```

 ## Drawbacks
-* Master branch was only tested on a VM.
-* Didn't check if btrfs is still required.
-* Ugly sddm/GRUB screen because of theme licences, you will have to install those yourself.
+* Ugly sddm screen because of theme licences, you will have to install those yourself.
+* Doesn't support encryption at all.

 Apart from that the core Omarchy functionality is there.